-You need ’em hot and ready to go.
-A power strip on the bathroom counter may seem like a godsend when you have only that one outlet.
+You need ’em hot and ready to go, which makes a power strip on the bathroom counter pretty much a godsend when you have only that one outlet.

-These types of hairdressing appliances must be plugged directly into a wall outlet, preferably with a GFCI breaker, to avoid danger should those tools accidentally be exposed to water.
+These types of hair styling appliances must be plugged directly into a wall outlet—preferably one with a GFCI breaker—to avoid bursting that power strip into flames and or accidentally exposing to water.

 Seems pretty lightweight to heat up water, right?
 Not so fast.
 Most coffee makers need a good deal of amperage to turn gloriously roasted coffee beans into a hot beverage — more than a power strip can guarantee to deliver.
 Make sure you plug the machine directly into a wall outlet.